 Searching the Indexes

 Our collection of Texas vital statistics indexes is located in our Reference Reading Room.
-As of September 1, 2022 we are unable to search or provide transcriptions by phone or email from the indexes in this collection.
 Patrons are welcome to use the indexes on-site at our Austin, Texas, location or access vital statistics records online or on microfilm.

 Microform copies of the indexes are also available for libraries to borrow through interlibrary loan.
 Contact your local library for more information about requesting indexes through the interlibrary loan program.